cloudflare/cloudflare-docs/content/pages/how-to/use-worker-for-ab-testing-in-pages.md

 {{<Aside type="Note">}}

-Cookies are helpful because they allow users to be served the same version of your application every time they visit and when they refresh the site.
-This will help keep the version served consistent for future rollouts.
+Cookies are helpful because they allow users to be served the same version of your application every time they visit and refresh your site.
+This will help keep the served version consistent for future rollouts.

 {{</Aside>}}

-After you have gotten the value from the cookie, you can then have a conditional rendering set up that checks the value of the existing cookie and then assigns a group.
+After you have set the value from the cookie, you can then have a conditional rendering set up that checks the value of the existing cookie and then assigns a group.
 Without a cookie, you will give one and set the URL.

 ## Set up your Pages Function